Navigation » List of Schools » Los Angeles City College » Sociology » Soc 001 – Introduction to Sociology » Summer 2021 » Examination 3

 Question #4

-A Native Americans were free to leave the United States if they didn’t like it.
+A Native Americans were poor when they came to the United States

 B Native Americans occupied the U.S. when European settlers first arrived.